krishnamarwari60-ctrl/ASSIGNMENT-1/README.md

 ## Files
 - `internship Assignment1 Data analysis with sql.sql`
-  The main SQL script containing table creation (if any), data manipulation, and analysis queries.
-Note: the filename contains spaces.

 ## Tasks Performed
 The following tasks are completed in this project: